 From the comforts of our homes, we have access to high-resolution photos of master paintings which allow us to clearly see individual brush markings and cracks in the paint.
 We can learn all about the old masters who paved the way before us and the modern-day masters who are continuing to push the boundaries of what is possible with just paint and brush.
 And you can do all this without going to an art school.

 There is finally a valid alternative for those who do not want to invest in, or have the opportunity to attend an art school.
 In fact, there has never been a greater time to be a self-taught artist, and I only see it improving in the future.

-In this article I want to run over some of the reasons why you don’t need to go to art school to become a successful artist.
+In this article, I want to run over some of the reasons why you don’t need to go to art school to become a successful artist.
+I’ll cover:

-Let me preface this with the fact I did not attend a prestigious art school, so my comments are based on observation, assumption and on the comments of art students.
+Before diving in, let me preface this with the fact I did not attend a prestigious art school, so my comments are based on observation, assumptions and the comments of art students.
 If you did go to an art school, feel free to add your thoughts at the end of this post.